joshuafinchCC/fileshares-permissions/README.md

 <img src="https://github.com/joshuafinchCC/fileshares-permissions/assets/155266044/db2225be-e303-4d4e-98a7-ff3ee9cbdffd" height = 20% width = 40%/>
 </p>

-<h1 align = "center">Network Fileshare and Permissions in Active Directory</h1>
+<h1 align = "center">Network Fileshare and Permissions Within Active Directory</h1>
-File sharing and permission set up is an essential in a business structure in order to organize resources and make sure users have the appropriate permissions and access to files they need.
-This lab demonstrates how file sharing and permissions work in the Active Directory domain.
-This lab assumes you have fully installed and configured Active Directory on a Domain Controller in a virtual machine as well as set connection with a Client virtual machine, the tutorial can be found <a href = "https://github.com/joshuafinchCC/Activedirectory-config">Active Directory Setup</a>.
+File sharing and permissions is an essential in almost any business structure.
+This allows us to organize resources and make sure users have the appropriate permissions and access to files they need, while also preventing users from accessing/editing files they shouldn't.
+This guide demonstrates how file sharing and permissions work within an Active Directory domain.
+Here is a complete guide to <a href = "https://github.com/joshuafinchCC/Activedirectory-config">Active Directory Setup</a>.

 <br />